weolins/my-play/README.md

-# Spotify Playlist Generator AI
+# My Play AI

 ## Description
-Spotify Playlist Generator AI is a Python-based project that generates personalized Spotify playlists based on 1-5 seed songs.
-It leverages machine learning to analyze song attributes such as tempo, energy, and mood, and integrates with the Spotify API to create and save playlists directly to a user's account.
+My Play AI is a Python-based project that generates personalized Spotify playlists based on 1-5 seed songs.
+It leverages machine learning to analyze song attributes such as tempo, energy, and mood and integrates with the Spotify API to create and save playlists directly to a user's account.

 ---